-&lt;sup>27 For a more detailed explanation of the calculation of TARWR and the associated data items, refer to the International Recommendations for Water Statistics, Annex III, page 167
+29 For a more detailed explanation of the calculation of TARWR and the associated data items, refer to the International Recommendations for Water Statistics, Annex III, page 167

-TARWR = Precipitation to run off + Natural transfer from soil water to groundwater + Inflows from other territories - Outflows to other territories - Overlap
+TARWR = Precipitation to run off + Natural transfer from soil water to groundwater + Inflows from other territories - Outflows to other territories - (Overlap + Treaty obligations)30

-- 68. The fifth section of the combined presentation (items 8, 9 and 10) incorporates information on fixed assets for water supply, including estimates of gross fixed capital formation (investment) for water supply and treatment operations.
-Investments in ISIC 36 and 37 are essential but investments in other industries where there are significant secondary activities should also be recorded. - 69.
-The information presented in the combined presentation for water can be used to derive a number of key indicators for the water sector.
+67. The fifth section of the combined presentation (items 8, 9 and 10) incorporates information on fixed assets for water supply, including estimates of gross fixed capital formation (investment) for water supply and treatment operations.
+Investments in ISIC 36 and 37 are essential but investments in other industries where there are significant secondary activities should also be recorded.
+Data on fixed assets can be obtained from the National accounts.

+68. The information presented in the combined presentation for water can be used to derive a number of key indicators for the water sector.
 The accounting approach and presentation also allows for the disaggregation of these indicators by sector to allow for more detailed analysis.
 While a number of indicators can be calculated, a brief discussion of those indicators relevant to the Sustainable Development Goal on Water is provided below: